adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 -   If we can understand *where* the problem is most acute and how much we might need to do in different places, we can begin to put pressure on the government or the local countil to make better policy / invest funds in a more targeted way

 -   If we can explain what the problem is in our local area, we stand a better chance of trying to solve it

+-   We can contact our local councilors and MPs to ask them make improving housing in our area more of a priority
 :::

 ::: {.column width="50%"}